Best Art Direction 2021 header

 5.)
 Psychonauts 2 — Lisette Titre-Montgomery

-Colourful is a word that is effortlessly understated when it comes to the Psychonauts Aesthetic.
-But Psychonauts 2 goes beyond colourful with the playground of the mind at the artist’s disposal; the worlds explored range from a disjointed Barbershop to a Hospital Casino.
-The world of Psychonauts 2 is a feast for the eyes that is also used expertly to further tell the stories of its characters.
-Speaking of character, each design is memorable from the Aquato Family to the members of the Psychonauts themselves.
-It’s great to see such an absurd style used to its fullest to further the fantastic experience of Psychonauts 2.
+“Colourful” is an understatement for the Psychonauts aesthetic.
+Psychonauts 2 goes beyond colourful with the playground of the mind at the artists’ disposal; the worlds explored range from a disjointed barbershop to a hospital casino.
+It’s a feast for the eyes that also furthers character storytelling.
+From the Aquato family to the Psychonauts themselves, everything is memorable—an absurd style used to its fullest.

 — Ciaran Marchant